Jem Mace: Heavyweight title defences

 His victory over Hurst led to his first defence of the English heavyweight title against Tom King on a cold and rainy 28 January 1862 for £200 a side, before a crowd of around 400.
 This first title defence, staged in Godstone, England, was fought bare knuckle under London Prize Ring Rules and lasted for 43 rounds and 68 minutes.
-Mace had studied King and taken careful notes on his style, but King outweighed him by as much as twenty pounds and had a height advantage as well.
+Mace had studied King and taken careful notes on his style, but King outweighed him by as much as 20 pounds and had a height advantage as well.
 For the first 30 rounds King fought evenly with Mace, the reigning champion, but in the second half of the fight Mace took control, and despite being nearly blinded in both eyes by King's blows in the early fighting, finished King with a crushing blow to the throat in the final round.
 In the 30th, Mace tripped King with the back of his heel, pushing him forward, and King fell hard, awkwardly landing on his head.
 In the 40th, Mace downed King with two uppercuts to the jaw, and fell upon him.
 In the 43rd and final round, Mace landed another uppercut to the jaw or throat prior to several close in blows, and then threw King who collapsed and was unable to rise.
 Mace's most prominent injuries were to the left side of his face and eye.

 Mace and King met at Medway, 28 miles from London for a rematch less than a year later on 26 November 1862 for £200 a side.
-King was four years younger than Mace, roughly four inches taller, and approximately twenty pounds heavier.
-Mace seemed to dominate the infighting, though the pace of King's blows may have been faster, and he appeared to have won the thirteenth.
+King was four years younger than Mace, roughly four inches taller, and approximately 20 pounds heavier.
+Mace seemed to dominate the infighting, though the pace of King's blows may have been faster, and he appeared to have won the 13th.
 In the opinion of several ringside reporters, Mace had a moderate lead up until the 20th round, when he landed a left to King's face.
 At this point, Mace still led the betting at 4–1.

 About to administer a similar blow, Mace's foot slipped slightly and King administered a strong right under his eye on the left side of his nose, sending him to the ground and nearly causing a knockout.
 In the 21st, King administered the same blow to Mace with his right, again knocking Mace to the grass, and causing the vanquished boxer's seconds to concede the match after 28 minutes of fighting.
 King took the heavyweight crown, and Mace and his seconds fully conceded the loss.

 On 24 February 1863, Mace was presented the Windham Gold Cup, a boxing trophy, by Sir William Frederick Windham at Criterion Hall, the precursor to the modern Criterion Theatre, in recognition of his winning the heavyweight boxing championship of England.
 The trophy, said to contain 100 ounces of gold, was presented at Westminster's Leicester Square not far from Nat Langham's Cambrian Stores tavern and was considered to be worth £80,000 in modern currency.